We understand our need to protect the environment, reduce consumption and reduce our waste and carbon emissions.

-Northumberland Museum has a very active Green Team made up of staff from across the organisation who meet once a month to discuss environmental ideas, activities and future opportunities.
+Museums Northumberland has an active Green Team made up of staff from across the organisation.
+It meets once a month to discuss environmental ideas, activities and future opportunities.

 We consider sustainability in everything we do.

 Our Museums took part in the Make Carbon History Project, an initiative of 15 regional museums collectively working together to share information, advice and best practice with the aim of achieving a 12% reduction in carbon emissions over 2 years.

 This target was exceeded, and as a group, we made a carbon saving of 234.4 tonnes, equivalent to an 18% reduction, or an operating cost drop of over £56,000 a year.

 We are members of the Green Tourism Business Scheme.
 We hold the Gold award at Woodhorn and the Silver award at Hexham Old Gaol.